intervade/trident-walkthrough/aquila.md

 ### Extrusion System
 The trident uses a direct drive setup, while the aquila uses a bowden.
 Both have a long PTFE tube for filament guidance.
 The difference is that the trident pulls the filament through, since the E motor is on the moving toolhead, but the aquila *pushes* the filament through the tube, since the E motor is decoupled from the toolhead.
 It is instead on the Z gantry.
 While both systems work, the bowden setup does not provide as much control over the filament.
 This results in longer retractions, and usually only results in some surface imperfections.
 However, nothing major.
+The aquila also has an endstop for the E axis, which functions as a filament runout sensor.
+It comes before the motor, and if the filament runs out, it will automatically pause the print.

 ### Hotend
 The hotend functions the same.
 There is the heatsink, the heatbreak, heat block, heater cartridge, thermistor, and nozzle. **This machine does not have an all-metal heatbreak.
 The PTFE tube feeds all the way down through the heatbreak into